Rocket from the Tombs

-Rocket from the Tombs (or RFTT) is an American rock band originally active from mid-1974 to mid-1975 in Cleveland, Ohio, United States.
+Rocket from the Tombs (or RFTT) was an American rock band originally active from mid-1974 to mid-1975 in Cleveland, Ohio, United States.
 The band featured David Thomas and was reconstituted several times with various line-ups starting in 2003.

 The band was little known during its original run, although it was later heralded as an important protopunk group.
 Various members would achieve renown in Pere Ubu and the Dead Boys.
 Billy Bob Hargus wrote, "The sound of the Rockets is much more ferocious than Ubu or the Dead Boys."

 Band history

 The band played their first show June 16, 1974, at the Viking Saloon in downtown Cleveland.
 The original line-up was David Thomas (playing as "Crocus Behemoth", vocals, bass), Kim Zonneville (bass, vocals), Glenn "Thunderhand" Hach (guitar, vocals) and Tom "Foolery" Clements (drums).

 There was some fluctuation of the group's personnel, but what has come to be known as the "classic" lineup included Thomas, Peter Laughner, Craig Willis Bell (a.k.a.
 Darwin Layne), Gene O'Connor (a.k.a.
 Cheetah Chrome), and Johnny Madansky (a.k.a.
-"Johnny Blitz").
+Johnny Blitz).

 When RFTT disbanded, the members split and formed three musical groups: